Floorp-Projects/Floorp/media/libyuv/libyuv/infra/config/README.md

-This directory contains configuration files for infra services.
+This folder contains libyuv project-wide configurations for chrome-infra services.